 It is a predatory, bottom-feeding animal.
 It feeds on fish, crabs, worms, molluscs, shellfish, and urchins.
 It often brings food to its den to eat later.

-All octopuses are venomous.
-It also defends itself by camouflage to hide, or expelling ink.
+The octopus defends itself by camouflage to hide, or by expelling ink.
 The ink makes it difficult for predators to see it, and therefore it can swim away quickly.

 It is a solitary creature, rarely seen with another Octopus.